Why you should use Total Protein Normalization (TPN)

 How is TPN currently performed?

 Current methods for TPN vary according to the chosen readout.
-Where TPN is combined with ECL detection, it is common practice to use specialized gels that chemically modify all of the proteins within each sample upon exposure of the gel to UV light, enabling their subsequent measurement.
+Where TPN is combined with ECL detection, it is common practice to use specialized gels that chemically modify all proteins within each sample upon exposure of the gel to UV light, enabling their subsequent measurement.
 A drawback of this approach is that it has only a narrow range in which the protein load is linear.

 In situations where TPN and NIR detection are paired, two distinct techniques are used.
 The first involves labeling the entire protein population of each sample with a fluorescent dye before loading the gel, a process that introduces an additional source of variability to the workflow.
 The second requires that the membrane be stained with a NIR reagent for TPN immediately after transfer.
 The membrane is then imaged and de-stained prior to NIR target detection.
 Because de-staining is never 100% complete, this latter method essentially restricts target detection to just one of the two available NIR channels.

 How does Azure's approach to TPN improve on existing methods?

 Azure’s range of imaging systems includes several models that allow target protein detection to be multiplexed with TPN– without the need for dedicated precast gels, laborious stripping efforts, or re-probing to be done.